bnb-chain/greenfield-docs/src/guide/storage-provider/services/signer.md

 ## GetApprovalRequest

-Primary SP sends GetApprovalRequest to other SPs, asking if they are willing to serve as obejcet's secondary SP through the p2p protocol.
+Primary SP sends GetApprovalRequest to other SPs, asking if they are willing to serve as obeject's secondary SP through the p2p protocol.

 ```protobuf